 Denture adhesive can also help you seal out food particles, so they don't get stuck underneath your false teeth and irritate your gums.
 They are also an affordable way to help poorly fitting full, or partial dentures feel secure while you wait to see a dentist.

-If you want to know more about the pros and cons of using dental adhesives, speak with a dental professional to see if they are right for you.
+If you want to know more about the pros and cons of using denture adhesives, speak with a dental professional to see if they are right for you.

 Care and maintenance